MattiasKimst/DeliveryFeeCalculator/README.md

 In order to run Junit test, make sure that "Generic H2 (Server)" option is selected from H2 console

 ## Business rules

+Business rules are hard-coded in this version, bonus branch of this project includes functionality to store business rules in database and modify them using POST and DELETE requests.
 Business rules to calculate regional base fee (RBF):
 - In case City = Tallinn and:
 - Vehicle type = Car, then RBF = 4 €